 The hobbyDB Volunteer Squad is a fantastic group of passionate collectors and is growing larger every day.
 Our members come from all different walks of life and collect a wide variety of different items.

-To create a welcoming environment for everyone and keep things running smoothly, we require all Squad members to follow these simple rules.
+To create a welcoming environment for everyone and keep things running smoothly, we all agreed that we should follow certain standards.
 Violating any of these rules can result in removal from the Squad.